 Software, like any new idea or invention, needs patent protection.
 If you plan to develop or market your brilliant idea, you're going to want to do so without it being stolen by competitors.
 You may already know how to get a patent, but when it comes to software, in particular, there are a few unique things you need to take into consideration before starting your application.
 Ask yourself these three simple questions, and you'll have a much clearer idea of whether or not your software is patentable.

 Question 1: What Exactly Am I Trying to Protect?

 Your innovation might be an algorithm, a snippet of code, a full-blown computer program or a new computing-based process.
 It's worth taking some time to pin down the exact limits of what you are trying to protect before approaching patenting.
 This is because there are certain things that patents do not ordinarily cover.
 Code, for example, is not routinely patentable (although it is protected by copyright).
 This is because computer code is just one method of achieving an outcome.

-It's entirely possible to write a dozen different snippets of code to achieve the same result -- so while code is covered by copyright, patenting is not appropriate in this instance.
-You're much more likely to be able to get a patent if your invention is a system, or a set of processes with a clearly defined outcome.
-Computer code may well be used as part of this system, but it is the process and not the specific code that will be protected by a potential patent.
+It's entirely possible to write a dozen different snippets of code to achieve the same result -- so while the code is covered by copyright, patenting is not appropriate in this instance.
+You're much more likely to be able to get a patent if your invention is a system or a set of processes with a clearly defined outcome.
+The computer code may well be used as part of this system, but it is the process and not the specific code that will be protected by a potential patent.